IoTPlay/docker-iotplay-standards/README/READ8-mariadb.md

 ## General MariaDB Help and HowTo's

+Back to the README file with the [Table of Contents](../README.md).

 #### Initiation of Database for Dabar
 - Fix login of initial database, [mariadb](https://mariadb.com/kb/en/library/configuring-mariadb-for-remote-client-access/):
   - The my.cnf file must actually by `mariadb.cnf`, in the folder /etc/mysql, on the docker instance.